 No unlicensed motor vehicles, including cars, buses, tractors, trailers, and all parts thereof, that are not in normal running condition and in occasional use shall be kept on any of the within described real property except within an enclosed structure; it being specifically understood that this covenant is to prohibit and forbid the keeping of any wrecked motor vehicles not in normal public use and operation and any other like parts or the debris upon the within described property, except for occasional necessary repairs in buildings.

-No parking shall be allowed on the streets.
-Each lot shall have its own parking area driveways on the lot once owners have taken occupancy of the home.

 Any unsightly equipment and material, including garden and maintenance machinery and equipment, garbage cans and sanitary containers, lumber and construction materials and any other like equipment and materials shall be kept at all times, except when in use, out of sight from the community’s streets.
 Grass must be kept mowed and yards maintained at all times.

 7.10.
 Parking.
 No vehicles may be parked within any right of way outside of a driveway or in the yard of any Lot.
-No motor home shall be used on the subject premises as a residence except during a period of time when the owner of the same has a residence under construction on the subject premises.
+No temporary shelter or residence (e.g,, motor home, trailer, yurt, tent, etc.) shall be used on the subject premises except during a period of time when the owner of the same has a residence under permanent construction on the subject premises.
+No parking shall be allowed on the streets.
+Each lot shall have its own parking area driveways on the lot once owners have taken occupancy of the home.

 ARTICLE VIII